The NORTH CAMDEN CHORUS is an amateur choir in the true sense:

 We're grateful that William Ellis are so helpful to a community (rather than a school) organisation.

-Our summer term will start on Tuesday 29th April 2014 (come for 7pm to register), then at 7.30pm every Tuesday until 10th June, except for 27th May which is half-term.
+Our term will start on Tuesday 9th September 2014 at 7pm (earlier than usual, gives us time to sign up members), then at 7.30pm every Tuesday until 2nd December except for 28th October (half-term).

 We put on two public performances a year, at the end of our spring and autumn terms, usually accompanied by a small orchestra.
 The evenings are informal and great fun but it's real music done well.
 We often mix the choral pieces with performances from local students, and end the evening with food and drink.